 Effect on GDP

 The White House projects that the bill will boost gross domestic product (GDP) by up to 5.2% in the short term and increase wages significantly.
-However, independent analysts are skeptical, estimating a more modest GDP increase and warning that the long-term economic benefits may not materialize as projected.
+However, independent analysts are skeptical, projecting a more modest GDP increase and warning that long-term benefits may not materialize.

 Will the Trump Tax Brackets Pass?

-Trump and Johnson overcame a significant hurdle in uniting House Republicans around the bill, which passed by a margin of 215-214.
+Trump and Johnson narrowly secured House Republican support for the bill, which passed by a margin of 215-214.
 Only two Republican representatives voted against the legislation, with another voting “present.”
 However, the future of the bill as presently constituted remains uncertain.
 It will likely face unanimous opposition from Democrats in the Senate, as well as potential changes that Senate Republicans want.

-Among Republicans, fiscal conservatives have expressed concerns about the bill’s projected addition of nearly $4 trillion to the national debt.
+Among Republicans, fiscal conservatives have expressed concerns about the bill’s projected addition of trillions to the national debt.
 They have demanded deeper and more immediate spending cuts, particularly to programs like Medicaid and green energy subsidies.

-When asked by CNN how many Republican senators share his concerns about the bill’s impact on the national debt and are willing to make significant changes to it, Sen. Ron Johnson (R-Wisconsin) said: “I think we have enough to stop the process until the president gets serious about spending reduction and reducing the deficit.”
+When asked by CNN how many Republican senators share his concerns about the bill’s impact on the national debt, Sen. Ron Johnson (R-Wisconsin) said: “I think we have enough to stop the process until the president gets serious about spending reduction and reducing the deficit.”

 “Republicans need to open their eyes: Our voters support social insurance programs.
-More than that, our voters depend on those programs,” Sen. Josh Hawley (R-Missouri) wrote in a May 12 op-ed in the New York Times.
+More than that, our voters depend on those programs,” Hawley wrote in a May 12 op-ed in the New York Times.

 Democrats unanimously oppose the bill, criticizing it for favoring the wealthy while proposing cuts to social safety net programs.
 They argue that the bill’s tax cuts disproportionately benefit high-income earners and corporations, while reductions in Medicaid and SNAP would harm vulnerable populations.